cartographer-project/cartographer_ros/docs/source/faq.rst

 In 3D, an IMU is required mainly for measuring gravity.
 Gravity is an attractive quantity to measure, since it does not drift and is a very strong signal.
-Gravity is needed for two reasons
+Gravity is needed for two reasons:

 1. There are no assumptions about the world in 3D, so to properly world align the resulting trajectory and map, gravity is used to define the z-direction.
 This